hive-engine/steemsmartcontracts-wiki/Mining-Contract.md

       * nftTokenMiner.properties.op: ADD or MULTIPLY whether to add or multiply the power values for this property.
       * nftTokenMiner.properties.name: Name of property.
+      * nftTokenMiner.properties.burnChange: Configuration for authorized burn adjustments.
+        * nftTokenMiner.properties.burnChange.symbol: Symbol of burned token.
+        * nftTokenMiner.properties.burnChange.quantity: Quantity of burned token for fee.
+The fee to change this property is the amount desired multiplied by this quantity.
     * nftTokenMiner.typeMap (object): Map type to power attributes.
 Value should match order of the properties list, and they should be BigNumber-compatible strings.